datagems-eosc/moma-management/README.md

 GET /listDatasetsOrderedBy?orderBy=<your_id>
 ```

-### 6. `/listDatasetsByType` (GET)
+### 7. `/listDatasetsByType` (GET)

 **Purpose:**
-Retrieve the metadata of Dataset nodes that contain a specific type of dataset.
+Retrieve the metadata of Dataset nodes that contain a specific type of data.

 **Details:**
-- Accepts a type of a dataset.
+- Accepts a data type.
 Accepted Types: ["PDF", "RelationalDatabase", "CSV", "ImageSet", "TextSet", "Table"]
 - Returns: PG-JSON containing metadata of the Datasets, containing this data type.
 	- {"metadata": PG-JSON} – returned if the process executes successfully
 	- {"metadata": "status - wrong parameter"} – returned if the parameter is wrong